 When you’re new to the outdoors, it can be overwhelming with how much you need to learn.
 Between staying safe, learning the lingo, finding the right gear, and the seemingly million other things, it’s hard to know where to start.
 Luckily, we’re here to help!
-When you’re heading into the outdoors, there are 10 hiking essentials that you should always bring.
+When you’re heading into the outdoors, there are ten hiking essentials that you should always bring.
 You likely won’t use most of it, but you never know when something’s about to go wrong and it’s better to be prepared.

 I don’t want to be dramatic, but these items could literally save your life.
+Or you'll just end up carrying them around.

-The 10 Hiking Essentials
+The 10 hiking essentials

 The original 10 hiking essentials were created by The Mountaineers, a Seattle-based outdoor club, in the 1930s to help people prepare for emergency situations in the great outdoors.
 The list was first published in Mountaineering: Freedom of the Hills in 1974 and included a map, compass, sunglasses and sunscreen, extra clothing, light, first-aid, fire starters, matches, a knife, and extra food.